 Breakfast, Lunch, Dinner

-Bring your competitive spirit to Katakolon, the port nearest to the town of Olympia.
-It was here that the first official Olympic Games took place in 776 B.C. to honor the Greek god Zeus.
-You’ll have a free afternoon to explore the area.
-If you choose to visit the site, envision the grand stadium and arenas echoed by the remaining ruins, and the galleries once filled by thousands of cheering spectators.
-Or seek out the nearby beaches, coves and small coastal towns for an afternoon of relaxing.
+Bring your competitive spirit to the port of Katakolon and nearby Olympia, where you’ll have a free day to explore on your own.
+You may choose to visit the site of the first official Olympic Games, which took place in 776 B.C. to honor the Greek god Zeus.
+Envision the grand stadium and arenas echoed by the remaining ruins, and the galleries once filled by thousands of cheering spectators.
+Or seek out the nearby beaches, coves and small coastal towns for an afternoon of seaside relaxation.

 Leisure is an Italian art—get in some practice on your way to Italy